-Simply mix together all of the dry Pancake Mix ingredients in a large bowl.
-When you’re ready for the best whole grain pancake ever, you simply mix up your wet ingredients, dump in a cup of pancake mix and that is it!
-What would have been a complicated task of pulling out all the bags of different flour and baking essentials, is now literally a 5 minute process.
+Simply mix all of the dry Pancake Mix ingredients in a large bowl.
+When you’re ready for the best whole-grain pancake ever, you simply mix up your wet ingredients, dump in a cup of pancake mix and that is it!
+What would have been a complicated task of pulling out all the bags of different flour and baking essentials, is now literally a 5-minute process.
 I love it!

-Since this pancake mix will likely be used gradually over the course of 2-3 weeks, I like to store it in the freezer to keep the flour as fresh as possible.
+Since this pancake mix will likely be used gradually over 2-3 weeks, I like to store it in the freezer to keep the flour as fresh as possible.

 Here’s what I do:

 Another thing worth mentioning, take a look at those wet ingredients and notice that every measurement begins with the number 1 (1 cup, 1 teaspoon, 1 tablespoon, etc).
-Once you throw these pancakes together a couple times, you will have this recipe memorized!
+Once you throw these pancakes together a couple of times, you will have this recipe memorized!
 If we’re being honest here, I didn’t even realize that until I had made them 4 times!
-I’m gonna blame it on busy mornings and a 4 year old who loves to push everyone’s buttons 😉
+I’m gonna blame it on busy mornings and a 4-year-old who loves to push everyone’s buttons 😉

 Final note: This batter will work for pancakes and waffles, cause heaven knows, I heart a good waffle!